tolagenius1123/functions/README.md

 ```
 Arguments will always line up with parameters in order, so the first argument will be the first parameter, and etc.
 If an argument is not given for a parameter, the parameter will be equal to undefined.
+The difference between a parameter and arguement is that a parameter is a placeholder for the data while an argument is the actual data being passed to the function when calling it.

+#### Exercise 2:
+Write a function that takes in 3 parameters of different data types, concatenates them together and displays it to the console.

+## Section 3: Scope
+Scope is defined as what variables we currently have access to and where.
+So far in this course, we have been working in Global scope, in that we can access any variable we have created, anywhere in our code.
+There are a couple different levels of scope: you may have heard of block level scope (used in if statements and for loops) in which a variable using either let or const is only available within the statement or loop.